gradualgames/ggvm/README.md

 to creating homebrew games.
 In addition, this allowed us to take large shortcuts in how the system is emulated, which enables games to run smoothly at 60 fps with little or no stuttering even on somewhat old Android devices.
-Please read the feature list to get an idea of what GGVm's capabilities are.
+While it does run on Android phones it is a battery hog, so it is not recommended to distribute a GGVm wrapped NES game on the Play Store.

 The largest sacrifice of building ggvm this way is probably raster effects and sophisticated APU usage (it has no APU,